 Tibetan Spaniel Breed Guide

-Tibetan Spaniel Background Information & History
+Tibetan Spaniel Breed Information & History

-These dogs were also a popular companion throughout their early history with nobility and other people of elite status.
+These small dogs were also a popular companion throughout their early history with nobility and other people of elite status.
 It wasn’t until the 19th century that these praised companions finally expanded past Asia and made their way to England and the United States.

 Tibetan Spaniel Temperament & Personality